Building record MAB40055 - MONTROSE STATION

 | Authority | Angus |

-Type and Period (6)
+Type and Period (7)

 Full Description

-Railway station still in use.
 An intermediate station on the Edinburgh-Dundee-Kinnaber Junction line of the former North British Rly was opened on 1 May 1883.
 It was built on part of the tidal estuary of the Montrose Basin.
-The 2nd edition OS map shows that it had a series of sidings and engine sheds to the north west, where there was also a turntable.
-To the south and east lay a goods yard with goods shed.
-This and some of the sidings which served it still survive, but all the other features do not.
+The 2nd edition OS map shows that it had a series of sidings and engine sheds to the northwest, where there was also a turntable.
+To the south and east lay a goods yard with a goods shed.
+This, and some of the sidings which served it, still survive, but all of the other features do not.
 In 1974 there was a crane in the goods yard, it is unknown whether this survives.
-To the south of the station is the Montrose South Signal Box, depicted on the OS 2nd edition map, closed in 2010.

 WHITE, H, 2012, MONTROSE BASIN SURVEY 1999-2012 (Bibliographic reference).
 SAB2127.